falkhevichiosif/picoinproject/docs/whitepaper_en.md

 ---

-# 6. Participation Mechanism
+## 6. Participation Mechanism

-- Participants purchase PICoin tokens through project wallets or supported exchanges.
+Participants may acquire PIC tokens through project distribution channels, supported exchanges, or decentralized markets.

-- The token price reflects the capitalization of the fund: the higher the fund income, the higher the token value.
+The long-term value of the PIC token may be influenced by the growth of the fund, the value of its underlying assets, market conditions, and participant demand.

-- Participants may sell tokens on the market and profit from their price growth.
+Participants may hold, transfer, or trade PIC tokens.
+The market price of PIC is determined by supply and demand and is not guaranteed by the project.

-- All operations are transparent, and information about the fund and tokens is available to participants in real time through the blockchain.
+Transaction records are publicly verifiable through the Stellar network, supporting transparency and accessibility within the ecosystem.

 ---